-Army chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG
+Army Chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG

 He urged participants to build on the existing partnership to enhance mutual understanding of constitutional roles in achieving peace and security.
 “Attaining peace is the collective responsibility of all citizens,” he said.

-The workshop, which brought together defense correspondents, commanding officers, media stakeholders, and online publishers, is designed to explore the impact of emerging technologies on military-media collaboration.
+The workshop, which brings together defence correspondents, commanding officers, media stakeholders, and online publishers, is designed to explore the impact of emerging technologies on military-media collaboration.

 He noted the importance of building the capacity of Army personnel through continuous training at home and abroad, adding that such initiatives align with the Army’s broader goal of enhancing operational efficiency.

-In his address of welcome, AY Ngulde, acting commandant of NASPRI, highlighted the increasing influence of the media in shaping military narratives and operational outcomes.
+In his welcome address, AY Ngulde, Acting Commandant of NASPRI, highlighted the increasing influence of the media in shaping military narratives and operational outcomes.

-He noted that the workshop aims to strengthen collaboration between the military, media, and other stakeholders to promote accurate messaging and garner public support for military operations.

 He further explained that NASPRI has revamped its curriculum to address emerging challenges in public relations and information management.